 1. Set up a company in UAE Mainland

 Setting up a company in the UAE mainland has various options as well.
-You could set up a Limited liability company, Branch of a foreign company, establishment, or Joint Venture.
+You could set up a Limited Liability company, Branch of a foreign company, or an establishment.
 Now that the new 100% FDI law has come into effect, it gives foreign businesses the possibility to own their business with no local partner.
 This option gives most access to the UAE market.
 There will be no restrictions with doing business within the UAE.
-You would then need to find out which emirate you would want to set up your license (Dubai, Abudhabi, Sharjah, Ras Al Khaimah, or the other northern emirates).
+You would then need to find out which emirate (Dubai, Abudhabi, Sharjah, Ras Al Khaimah, or the other northern emirates) you would want to set up your license for the business activity you intend to do.

 There are over 45 freezone options in the UAE.
 In this option there will be some restrictions on doing trade in the UAE mainland, this depends on the activity you intend to do.
 However being in a freezone is useful for getting duty exemptions, tax benefits, and having full ownership and control of the company.